cacttus/helix/README.md

 ## Features

-Helix runs on top of three.js.
-The Helix game world is viewed by the user as a 2D image, yet the rendering is "2.5D".  *Helix supports 3D graphics* as such, you may use OpenGL (gl markup) models and load them into the framework.
+The Helix game world is viewed by the user as a 2D image, yet the rendering is 2.5D.
+Helix supports 3D graphics, as such, you may use OpenGL (gl markup) models and load them into the framework.
 Helix has been tested in Chrome, Edge, and Firefox.
+Helix runs solely on top of three.js and is written and compiled with the Typescript transpiler.

-The framework features an imported animation system from a series of sprite sheets.
-The sprite sheets importer works with the [Tiled](https://www.mapeditor.org/).
+The animation system of Helix is based on sprite sheets.
+All the game animation is thus frame-based animation.
+The world-editor, *and* sprite-creator are implemented completely in the [Tiled](https://www.mapeditor.org/) map editor using custom attributes.
-For information about how to load the tiled information see the example project.
+For information about how to create sprites, cerate worlds, and load information in your game, see the example project.

-## Example Project
+## Using Tiled.

-Helix comes with an example project of a small 2D sprite-based game.
+The Tiled world Helix comes with an example project of a small 2D game with examples of sprite animation and a game world with multiple portals.
+Tiled information must be exported in .json format to be used with Helix.
+The Helix map editor depends on flood-filling regions of rooms with Tiled.
+Thus, in Tiled, you only ever need one .json (tmx) map for the whole game.
+The reason for this is to make the game world spatially coherent, and also makes it easier to generate a map from the imported game world data.

 ## Future Releases